-The microneuroma is 27 μ m long and 16 μ m wide at mid-length.
-The volume slice spans 45 sections, 90 nm each for a thickness of 4 μ m.
-The original data were scanned from manually acquired TEM film images, aligned using ir-stos tools, and converted to a smaller movie using ir-stom (slice-to-movie), which generates 90 frames.
-Each slice is cropped such that only pixels with valid mapping onto every slice in the volume are kept.
-The raw serial image output from ir-stom was imported into QuickTime Pro v7 and saved as a movie.
-See Video S1. doi:10.1371/journal.pbio.1000074.g009 single section can easily exceed the 32-bit limit (64 K \times 64 K pixels) of most contemporary image file formats.
-Even if we exported full resolution mosaics to an image file for use with conventional imaging tools, each 8-bit grayscale 1,000-tile mosaic would require 16 GB of memory.
-This size is not yet common on desktop computers.
-To enable real-time viewing of the completed mosaics we used the established technique (e.g., Google Earth) of constructing an image pyramid for each tile and transforming them with the graphical processing unit.
-Only tiles visible on the screen are loaded and displayed at the needed resolution (Figure 14; Video S3).
-This technique makes the viewer memory footprint essentially volume-independent, providing several advantages.
+Even if we exported full resolution mosaics to an image file for use with conventional imaging tools, each 8-bit grayscale 1000-tile mosaic would require 16GB of memory.
+This is not yet common on desktop computers.
+To enable real-time viewing of the completed mosaics we used the established technique (e.g. Google Earth) of constructing an image pyramid for each tile and transforming them with the graphical processing unit.
+Only tiles visible on the screen are loaded and displayed at the needed resolution (Fig. 14).
+This makes the viewer memory footprint essentially volumeindependent, providing several advantages.
 (1) Tile versions enhanced for contrast (ir-clahe), features (ir-blob), or any other processing can be substituted in real time by pointing the viewer at a different pyramid and using the same transforms.
 (2) Different transformations can be substituted to view results at each pipeline stage.
 (3) Reduced memory and bandwidth requirements of the pyramid-GPU approach make it possible for viewers to work over an HTTP connection.
 This is an important feature for collaborative annotation since the terabyte scale of the completed volume makes it difficult to relocate.
 (4) The transformations between volume and sections are known.
 Annotation loci can be moved from volume space back to section space for persistent storage, allowing one to update transforms or even reorder sections in the volume without losing the locations of established annotations.

-MosaicBuilder is our completed Mac OS X viewer for viewing single sections and was our first visualization/annotation tool.
+MosaicBuilder is our completed Mac OSX viewer for viewing single sections and was our first visualization/annotation tool.
 MosaicBuilder imports the images files and transformation definitions generated by the ir-tools and then creates a single project file containing the image pyramid for the section and any annotations.
 A single logical file allows the final mosaic to be easily moved and shared among colleagues.